 - Many Add-On Features

 BuddyPress is often referred to as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin has a thriving community of plugin developers who contribute new plugins that greatly extend the platform.
+You can turn features on and off to suit your needs and the plugin has an active community of plugin developers who regularly contribute new open source plugins that greatly extend the platform.

 WPSymposium Pro

-WP Symposium offers a strong support community and assistance for members who require professional help.
+WP Symposium Pro offers a strong support community and assistance for users who require professional help.
 Social features of the plugin include:

 - Friends